sma/yassg/README.md

 A yassg project uses the following directories:

 * `layouts`: layout files used to wrap pages or other layouts
-* `pages`: files may contain a front matter (see below) and are filtered through mustache
+* `pages`: page files may contain a front matter (see below) and are filtered through mustache
 * `properties`: data files which can be accessed in all pages and layouts
 * `static`: these files are copied without change